holysnippet/pico_eth_doc/README.md

 No RAM/FLASH profiling performed at this time.

-Ethernet LEDs are not emulated yet (DAMN).
+Ethernet LEDs are not emulated yet.

 A software diagnostic bench would be welcome to test and fine-tune the Ethernet transceiver.